 This chapter contains the detailed information of the display settings and function buttons of the oscilloscope.
-You are recommended to read this chapter carefully to understand the display setting functions and operations of the Smart series oscilloscope.
+You are recommended to read this chapter carefully to understand the display setting functions and operations of the MDO series oscilloscope.

 - Waveform setting

 - Graticule setting

 - Color temperature setting

+- Menu transparency setting